Alaricdragon/Starlords_Temp/README.md

     * "Steady"
     * "Cautious"
     * "Timid"
-  * "random": returns true if a random number (called 'range') is less then the total value of all other inputted values.
+  * "random": returns true if a random number (called 'range') is less then the base value.
-    * "range": Integer. this is the range the random number will have
+    * "range": Integer || dialogValue. this is the range the random number will have
-    * "base": Integer. this is the base value
+    * "value": Integer || dialogValue. this is the base value
-    * "playerLordRelation": float. this is playerLordRelation * value.
-    * "opinionOfCurrProposal": float. this is the lords opinion of the current proposal in its faction * value
-    * "opinionOfPlayerProposal": float. this is the lords opinion of the players proposal in its faction * value
   * "getDialogData": jsonObject gets a list of 'dialog data". for each different type of data, the requirements are different.
     * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
 To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
     * "dataID" : jsonObject. {"min","max"} is the value rules required to meet requirements.